Alexandra Mendes

 Can I run .NET and .NET Framework side by side?

 Yes.
-Both can be installed on the same machine.
-This allows gradual migration or hybrid application models.
+Both can sit on the same machine, which is what makes gradual migration and hybrid models possible.

 Does .NET support WPF and Windows Forms?